-Task 1.9 Obtain and Execute Subawards
+Task 1.9 Obtain and Execute Subawards and Agreements with Site Hosts

-The goal of this task is to ensure quality products and to procure subrecipients required to carry out the tasks under this Agreement consistent with the Agreement Terms and Conditions and the Recipient's own procurement policies and procedures.
+The goal of this task is to ensure quality products and to execute subrecipient and site host agreements, as applicable, required to carry out the tasks under this Agreement consistent with the Agreement Terms and Conditions and the Recipient's own procurement and contracting policies and procedures.

-- Manage and coordinate subrecipient activities. - Submit a letter to the CAM describing the subawards needed or stating that no subawards are required. - If requested by the CAM, submit a draft of each subaward required to conduct the work under this Agreement to the CAM for review. - If requested by the CAM, submit a final copy of each executed subaward. - If Recipient intends to add new subrecipients or change subrecipients, then the Recipient shall notify the CAM.
+- Execute and manage subawards and coordinate subrecipient activities. - Execute and manage site host agreements and ensure the right to use the project site throughout the term of the Agreement, as applicable.
+A site host agreement is not required if the Recipient is the site host. - Notify the CEC in writing immediately, but no later than five calendar days, if there is a reasonable likelihood the project site cannot be acquired or can no longer be used for the project. - Submit a letter to the CAM describing the subawards and any site host agreement needed or stating that no subawards or site host agreements are required. - If requested by the CAM, submit a draft of each subaward and any site host agreement required to conduct the work under this Agreement to the CAM for review. - If requested by the CAM, submit a final copy of each executed subaward and any site host agreement. - If Recipient intends to add new subrecipients or change subrecipients, then the Recipient shall notify the CAM.

-- Letter describing the subawards needed, or stating that no subawards are required
+- Letter describing the subawards and any site host agreement needed, or stating that no subawards or site host agreements are required

 - Draft subaward (if requested)

 - Final subaward (if requested)

+- Draft site host agreement (if requested)

+- Final site host agreement (if requested)